A new Directional Algebraic Fast Multipole Method based iterative solver for the Lippmann-Schwinger equation accelerated with HODLR preconditioner: Admissibility condition for low-rank

 \section{Admissibility condition for low-rank}

-Given the linear system in Equation~\eqref{eq:12a}, we propose a fast method to solve it.
+Given the linear system of Eq.~\eqref{eq:12a}, we propose a fast method to solve it.
 The method relies on making use of the fact that certain sub-blocks in the matrix can be well-approximated by low-rank matrices.
 These sub-blocks are identified by the admissibility condition as discussed below.
 We use different admissibility conditions for boxes in low and high frequency regimes.
-Given a parameter $T$, a box of width $w$ belonging to the quad-tree is said to be in the high frequency regime if $\bkt{\kappa w}^2 > T$, else it is said to be in the low frequency regime.
+Given a parameter $T$, a box of width $2w$ belonging to the quad-tree is said to be in the high frequency regime if $\bkt{\kappa w}^2 > T$, else it is said to be in the low frequency regime.
 We now state the admissibility conditions for low-rank in low and high frequency regimes.